+The mean field control problem we analyze in the paper is the same as in \cite{soner}, and is slightly different from the usual one.
+Namely, in the finite-agent centralized optimization, the strategy of any agent is usually expected to depend on the private state and on the empirical measure of the system, while here it is independent of the private state.
+In other words, each agent uses as control the same stochastic process which is given by the central planner, and we believe that there are several situations which can be modeled in this way.
+As a consequence, the controls employed in the limiting mean field control problem are just deterministic functions of time.

-In order to prove convergence of the finite state optimization to the mean field optimization, there are several approaches.
+In order to prove convergence of the finite state optimization to the mean field optimization, in the usual setup, there are several approaches.
 Let us mention \cite{djete-extended, djete-possamai-tan, lacker} where the problem is tackled probabilistically through compactness arguments.
+In addition convergence with rates can be obtained through FBSDE techniques, see \cite{carmona-delarue} and \cite{lauriere2022convergence}, the latter with interaction also through the law of the control; but these papers assume convexity in the measure argument.
+Another recent paper \cite{germain2022rate} establishes a convergence rate, assuming that the limit value function is smooth (which should hold e.g. under convexity).

-In addition convergence with rates can be obtained through FBSDE techniques \cite{carmona-delarue}.
-However, in this present work we make use of the viscosity solution characterization of the optimal value function which is most related to the recent papers \cite{cecchin} and \cite{gangbo-mayorga-swiech}.
+In this present work, we prove convergence of the value functions with a convergence rate without assuming convexity, nor that the value function is smooth.
+Instead, we make use of the viscosity solution characterization of the optimal value function, which is in general not differentiable.
+This is most related to the recent papers \cite{cecchin} and \cite{gangbo-mayorga-swiech}.